Aji Charapita Peppers – The Wild and Expensive Peruvian Chili

 Aji Charapita Pepper Flavor

-Like many other C. chinense species peppers, the Aji Charapita has a fruity, floral flavor.
+Like many other C. chinense species peppers, the aji charapita has a fruity, floral flavor.
 They are some of the most delicious peppers you can grow!
-The tiny pods are perfect for perfectly metering out both flavor and heat into home cooking.
+The tiny pods are perfect for metering out both flavor and heat into soups, stews, and hot sauces.

 Aji Charapita peppers on plant

-When dried, Aji Charapitas become the perfect spice for seasoning.
+When dried, aji charapitas become the perfect spice for seasoning.
 Mix some into a pot of soup or chili, or make your own spice blends or meat rubs.
-The versatility of the Charapita is endless, and definitely a major part of this pepper’s appeal!
+The usefulness of the aji charapita is endless, which is why I like to grow them every year!

 How to Use Aji Charapita Peppers